Lurlean Hunter: "Lonesome Gal" court case

 In 1958, radio disc jockey Jean King, who broadcast using the name "Lonesome Girl," sued RCA Record Division after it used Lurlean Hunter's image and name on the cover of its "Lonesome Gal" record album (LPM-1151, 1956).
 The suit in United States District Court, Southern District of California, alleged "unfair competition, infringement of trade name, unfair business practices, unjust enrichment and invasion of the right of privacy."
 The court acknowledged that the album contained the song "Lonesome Gal", and that the use of one song's title for an album's title was common practice in the recording industry.
 However, it ruled in King's favor on the basis that she was the first person to "adopt and establish the name Lonesome Gal as a personality" and that name was exclusively associated with her.
 Damages of $22,500 were awarded to King, and the company was ordered to destroy all material containing Hunter's likeness in conjunction with "Lonesome Gal".

 Personal life

 On December 7, 1952, Hunter married Charles Taylor, a shoe salesman.
 She later married Greg Tischler, who also was her manager.
+She had two children, a son (Tav Joseph Hunter) and a daughter (Seann Lurean Tischler).

+Later life and death

+After she retired from performing, Lurlean Tischler served as a trustee on the Covert Township board in Covert, Michigan from 1975 until her death in 1983.
+She died on March 11, 1983 at Bronson Methodist Hospital in Kalamazoo, Michigan at the age of 63, supposedly after an undisclosed illness.
+She was interred at Covert Cemetery in Covert, Michigan.